 Faculty: If the complaint regarding a grade dispute the faculty should make a prudent attempt to resolve the complaint informally.
 If the complaint cannot be resolved informally, the faculty member shall notify the program director of the complaint.
 Program Director: If formal complaint is written by the student then the program director will review all relevant information submitted and make a formal recommendation.
 Formally inform the student of the program decision to dismiss or suspend form the PTA program.
 In all cases of complaint or dismissal appeal, if the student is not satisfied with the program director's recommendation, the program director shall notify the dean of the college of professional studies of the situation and notify the student of the next level of appeal.

-Shawnee State University Title: Due Process Policy # 1.5 Date: 02-01-2012 Page 3 of 6 -------------------------- ----------------------- -------------- ------------------ -------------

-Dean of College of

-Receive the formal complaint or dismissal appeal after the program director's recommendation.

-Professional Studies

-Review all relevant information, which may include speaking with the faculty and/or program director.

-Form a committee to review the information and meet with the student filing the complaint or dismissal appeal.

-Make a formal recommendation with the committees input to the student s after the student meeting.

-Students:

-The student should make every good faith effort to resolve the complaint informally.

-If the student is not able to resolve the complaint informally, he/she may file a formal grievance within 10 calendar days after receiving official notification of the program's intention.

-The formal complaint or dismissal appeal must be typed and contain any supporting documentation that the student would like to be reviewed.
+Shawnee State Unive ersity Title: Due Process Policy # 1.5 Date: 02-01-2012 Page 3 of 6 Dean of College of Professional Studies recon Revie and/o Form comp Make ive the formal complaint or dism nmendation. w all relevant information, which or program director. a committee to review the infor plaint or dismissal appeal. e a formal recommendation with h may include e speaking with the meet with the stude faculty ent filing the S tudents: the student meeting.The student should make every good faith effort to resolve the complaint informally.If the student is not able to resolve the complaint informally, he/she may file a formal grievance within 10 calendar days after receiving official notification of the program's intention. suppo ormal complaint or dismissal app orting documentation that the st nd any and all meetings that are n ess. udent would like to be reviewed I.

-Attend any and all meetings that are requested within the complaint resolution process.